COVID-19 risks

 [Main text]

-(4) If you encounter a rally or other event while traveling, leave the area immediately.
+(4) If you notice a rally or protest while traveling, leave the area immediately.

-5. In addition to the above points, please also check the following website for useful information on how to stay safely in the area.
+5. In addition to the above precautions, please also check the following website for useful information on how to stay safely in the area.

 http://www.pk.emb-japan.go.jp/indexjp.htm